101 Cooking For Two

 adding seasoned apple to the pie crust

-• Top with the crumb mix.
+• Top with the crumble topping mixture.

-protecing edge of pie while cooking
+protect the edge of the pie during cooking if needed.

 Your Own Private Notes